 At the parking area, the path to Conglomerate Falls is on the left.
-The trail travels down for about 100 feet and then divides with one direction traveling downstream for another 100 yards when you will have to choose to make your way down to the river.
-A section of this path is about 100 feet above and near the river.
-Extreme caution is needed, especially with children, as there is no fencing to protect anyone from falling 100 feet into the river below.
+The path travels down for about 100 feet and then divides with one path traveling downstream for another 100 yards when you will have to choose to make your way down to the river.
+A section of this path is about 100 feet above and very near the river and extreme caution is needs, especially with children.

-At this point, exploration of the river reflects the nature of the falls – an ever descending series of gradual falls.
-After returning to the path and the point of trail division, the up-river course has no point of serious caution but requires careful walking for about another 100 yards before it ends.
-The upper trail gives a better view of Conglomerate Falls with several more significant gradual falls and many rapids.
+Exploration of the river at this point reflects the nature of the falls – a ever descending series of gradual falls.
+Returning to the path and to the point of trail division, the up-river path has no point of serious caution but requires careful walking for about another 100 yards before it ends.
+This gives a better view of Conglomerate Falls with several larger gradual falls and many rapids.